Semi-Bandit Learning for Monotone Stochastic Optimization: Applications

 \subsection{Stochastic Knapsack}

 This is a classic problem in stochastic optimization, which was introduced in \cite{DGV08} and has been studied extensively since~\citep{BGK11,GuptaKMR11,Ma18}.
 There are $n$ items with deterministic rewards $\{r_i\}_{i=1}^n$ and random costs $\{C_i \sim \D_i \}_{i=1}^n$.
 The realized cost $C_i$ of item $i$ is only known after selecting it.
 Given a knapsack budget $B$, a policy selects items sequentially until the total cost exceeds $B$.
 The objective is to maximize the expected total reward from items that fit in the knapsack.
 If there is an item that overflows the budget then it does not contribute to the objective.
 Note that only some subset of items is selected by a policy, and we only observe those costs as feedback.
-In \Cref{lem:stoch-knap-monotone} below, we show that this problem is up-monotone (assuming that the costs are discrete r.v.s). \ignore{ There is a {\em non-adaptive} $\frac14$-approximation algorithm for stochastic knapsack~\citep{DGV08}, which probes items in a fixed sequence until the budget is exhausted; so it is a 1-threshold policy. \vnote{Need to explain how the objective here satisfies the assumption for Thm 3.7.
-It is still coord-monotone: if any size increases then the leaf-function only decreases.} It implies a polynomial time online learning algorithm for stochastic knapsack having $\frac1{4}$-regret of $O(n R \sqrt{T\log T })$ where $R = \sum_{i=1}^n r_i$ is the total reward. } There is an {\em adaptive} algorithm for stochastic knapsack, which is a $(\frac1{2}-\epsilon)$ approximation (for any $\epsilon>0$)~\citep{Ma18}.
-Theorem~\ref{thm:main} then implies an online learning algorithm with $(\frac{1}{2}-\epsilon)$-regret of $O(nk R \sqrt{T\log T })$ where $k$ is the maximum support size.
+In \Cref{lem:stoch-knap-monotone} below, we show that this problem is up-monotone (assuming that the costs are discrete r.v.s).

-Our results also apply to the more general {\em stochastic orienteering} problem, where items are located at vertices in a metric space and we want to find a {\em path} with budget $B$ on the total distance (from the edges in the path) plus cost (of the visited items).
+There is an {\em adaptive} algorithm for stochastic knapsack, which is a $(\frac1{2}-\epsilon)$ approximation (for any $\epsilon>0$)~\citep{Ma18}.
+Theorem~\ref{thm:main} then implies an { online learning algorithm with $(\frac{1}{2}-\epsilon)$-regret of $O(n R \sqrt{kT\log T })$ where $k$ is the maximum support size and $R = \sum_{i=1}^n r_i$ is the total reward.} Our results also apply to the more general {\em stochastic orienteering} problem, where items are located at vertices in a metric space and we want to find a {\em path} with budget $B$ on the total distance (from the edges in the path) plus cost (of the visited items).
 There is a non-adaptive $\Omega(\frac1{\log\log B})$ approximation algorithm for this problem~\citep{GuptaKNR15}.
-Here, we obtain $\Omega(\frac1{\log\log B})$-regret of $O(nkR \sqrt{T\log T })$.
+Here, we obtain $\Omega(\frac1{\log\log B})$-regret of $O(nR \sqrt{kT\log T })$.